-Instead, under the bill, unless forcible entry was permitted as described below, the law enforcement officer to whom the warrant was directed, or any individual assisting the officer, would have to announce the law enforcement officer's identity and purpose, and wait a reasonable amount of time before attempting forceable entry into a house or building upon execution of a warrant.
-If, after announcing identity and purpose and allowing a reasonable period of time to elapse, the officer were refused admittance, the officer could break any outer or inner door or window of a house or building, or anything inside, to execute the warrant or if necessary to liberate the officer or any individual assisting the officer in execution of the warrant.
+Instead, under the bill, unless forcible entry was permitted as described below, the law enforcement officer to whom the warrant was directed, or an individual assisting the officer, would have to announce the law enforcement officer's identity and purpose and wait a reasonable amount of time before attempting forceable entry into a house or building upon execution of a warrant.
+If, after complying with those procedures, the officer were not granted admittance, the officer could break any outer or inner door or window of a house or building, or anything inside, to execute the warrant or if necessary to liberate the officer or any individual assisting the officer in execution of the warrant.

-Page 1 of 2 sb1094/2324
+Page 1 of 2 sb336/2526